The Brain Experiences Perimenopause & Menopause Too

 Perimenopause and menopause don’t just affect the body—they deeply impact the brain.

 Shifts in hormones like oestrogen and progesterone can influence memory, mental clarity, mood, and emotional regulation.
 For many, this creates a wave of symptoms that feel overwhelming and difficult to explain.
 While the brain is affected by these changes, it can also be supported, calmed, and rewired.
+The brain is naturally capable of change through neuroplasticity.

 Real understanding.
 Real relief.
 Real transformation.

-Areas of your mind that are effected…
+Areas of your mind that are affected…

 Prefrontal Cortex (PFC)